DanteUkraine/playwright-elements/README.md

 [![Awesome](https://awesome.re/mentioned-badge.svg)](https://github.com/mxschmitt/awesome-playwright/blob/master/README.md#utils)

 ___
-*Playwright elements helps you create reusable components with child elements and methods that can be called in chains.
+*Playwright-elements allows you to create reusable components with child elements and chainable methods.
-It reduces the amount of code in your page objects or allows you to work without page objects entirely.*
+It minimizes boilerplate code in your page objects and even enables you to work without them entirely.*

-*Playwright-elements makes it easy to represent a web component's tree structure, where each component can have multiple descendants, and all elements within the tree inherit the Locator API.
-Each element can call both descendant elements and methods from the Locator API, allowing you to build a chain of calls involving elements and synchronous methods.*
+*This library makes it easy to represent the tree structure of a web component.
+Each component can have multiple descendants, and all elements in the tree inherit the Locator API.
+You can therefore chain calls—mixing element selectors with synchronous methods—to build expressive and concise tests.*

+***Installation:***

+Run the following command to install the package:

-***Installation:*** `npm install -D playwright-elements`
+`npm install -D playwright-elements`

-***IMPORTANT:*** playwright elements is not standalone framework, it requires:
--  v1.5: `@playwright/test >= 1.27.x` to added to project.
--  v1.6: `@playwright/test >= 1.33.x` to added to project.
--  v1.8: `@playwright/test >= 1.34.x` to added to project.
--  v1.9: `@playwright/test >= 1.38.x` to added to project.
--  v1.10: `@playwright/test >= 1.40.x` to added to project.
--  v1.13: `@playwright/test >= 1.42.x` to added to project.
--  v1.15: `@playwright/test >= 1.44.x` to added to project.

 ___
 - [Get started](#get-started)